 Sometimes you can move from one idea to the next, layering your thoughts in front of the present moment like a filter in front of a camera lens.
 You no longer experience what is actually happening now.
 You experience what you are thinking about.

-And living the world of your thoughts is a recipe for unhappiness.
+Living the world of your thoughts is a recipe for unhappiness.
 When your thoughts are in control, you are always reacting to ghosts.

 Mindfulness is a way to peel back the layers we hold between ourselves and the world.
 It’s a way to see what really is.